ppy/osu-wiki/wiki/FAQ/en.md

 ![Taiko hitcircles][Taiko hitcircles image]

 This will appear as either a red or a pale-blue circle.
 They are named as red (Don) notes and blue (Katu) notes.

--   If it is a small red note, you must press the button bound to the inner portion of the Taiko drum or hit the large flat area (center) of the TaTaCon.
--   If it is a small blue note, you must press the button bound to the outer ring of the Taiko drum or hit the sides of the TaTaCon.
--   If the note is a **LARGE** circle, you should press or hit both of either inner or outer drum depending on the colour of the note for additional points.
+If it is a small red note, you must press the button bound to the inner portion of the Taiko drum or hit the large flat area (center) of the TaTaCon.
+If it is a small blue note, you must press the button bound to the outer ring of the Taiko drum or hit the sides of the TaTaCon.
+If the note is a **LARGE** circle, you should press or hit both of either inner or outer drum depending on the colour of the note for additional points.

-    -   The notes must be pressed or hit when they reach the small white circle next to the drum below the status bar on the play-field.
+The notes must be pressed or hit when they reach the small white circle next to the drum below the status bar on the playfield.

 ##### Drum rolls
 ![Taiko drumroll][Taiko drumroll image]

-Drum rolls appears as yellow bar in the play-field with tiny hitcircles evenly-spaced inside.
+Drum rolls appears as yellow bar in the play-field with tiny hit-circles evenly-spaced inside.

--   You should hit the inner (or outer) drum continuously until it is done.
-    -   For **LARGE** note, you should hit both buttons on the inner (or outer) drum simultaneously and continuously until it is done.
--   You gain points for each successful hits.
-    -   Do note that drum rolls hits were hardcapped based on settings (specifically, slider settings) and only counts when you hit on the tiny hitcircles, rather than drumrolling as fast as you can in _Taiko no Tatsujin_.
--   You can choose to ignore it at the cost of your possible points gained from the drum roll.
+You should hit the inner (or outer) drum continuously for points until it is done.
+For **LARGE** note, you should hit both buttons on the inner (or outer) drum simultaneously and continuously until it is done.
+Do note that drum rolls hits were hardcapped and only counted when you hit on the tiny hitcircles, rather than drumrolling as fast as you can as in _Taiko no Tatsujin_.
+You can choose to ignore it with no health penalty but at the cost of your possible points gained from the drum roll.

 ##### Dendens
 ![Taiko spinner][Taiko spinner image]

 These appear as spinners, with a countdown displaying the time you have remaining to clear it.

--   You must hit the inner and outer drum in order (like red,red, blue,blue, red,red, and so on) until the Denden meter is full.
--   Bonus points are given for extra hits after completing the Denden.
+You must hit the inner and outer drum in order (like red,red, blue,blue, red,red, and so on) until the Denden meter is full.
+Bonus points are given for extra hits after completing the Denden.

 #### Controls
 The default controls for the Taiko mod are: